The bagwash, the forerunner of the laundrette, 1940s-1960s UK

-The bagwash was a means of getting fairly heavyweight white items washed in a shop, never coloureds.
-(Coloured and small items known as 'smalls' were washed at home.)
-The items to be washed in the bagwash were put into a bag which was supplied by the bagwash shop, washed by the shop and returned to the household in the same bag while still damp.
+Customers put their 'whites' to be washed into a bag which was supplied by the bagwash shop, washed by the shop in its bag and returned to the customer still in the same bag while still damp.

 Conventional laundries could handle types of fabric and colours as well as whites, whereas the bagwash only washed fairly heavyweight whites.